-Adequate and timely maintenance of historic commercial properties is key to ensuring the preservation of historic materials and features.
+Adequate and timely maintenance of historic residential properties is key to ensuring the preservation of historic materials and features.
 Moreover, adequately maintaining a building helps avoid overwhelming and costly repairs, as small issues are resolved before they snowball into issues that appear unmanageable.
+Allowing a building fall into disrepair due to lack of maintenance can result in a loss of historic features and could prompt demolition by neglect which could result in fines.